Best Driving Roads

 • Van Zyl’s Pass, Namibia, a classic extreme road

-• Cape Town to Kruger National Park - see here for details, or here for the Google map
+• Cape Town to Kruger National Park - see here for details, or here for the Google map.
+Click here for the Times article.

 • The South Africa Garden route from Port Elizabeth to Cape Town - see here for details, or here for the Google Map

-See also the Top Gear article here (JPG image), and the following extracts (the routes are all included in the lists above), or the Top Gear guide to secret street circuits throughout Europe here (PDF)
+For more websites with more ideas, see my link page here.
+See also the Top Gear article here (JPG image) and the following extracts (these routes are all included in the lists above).

 In search of highways to heaven